The film & TV industry has, to the greater part, avoided the use of ICC profiles for display calibration and colour workflow management.

 The problem is you must verify using the CMM that is processing the ICC profile data, which for example means running a patch set through Photoshop, if that is the graphics program, and associated CMM, you are using.

-To do this via Photoshop you need to use DIP mode (Display Independent Profiling) within ColourSpace, and run a patch set as an 'animation' within Photoshop, with each patch set to the duration required by the probe in use - for example, 4 to 12 seconds from the i1Display Pro.
+To do this via Photoshop you need to use DIP mode (Display Independent Profiling) within ColourSpace, and run a patch set as an 'animation' within Photoshop, with each patch set to the duration required by the probe in use.

 V4 ICCs and 3D LUTs